-- And of course every home purchase and stocking trading scheme in town…
+- And of course every home purchase and stock trading scheme in town…

 None of these strategies are designed to make you rich, they’re designed to make you enough money to survive without working.
 That’s why a common piece of passive income strategies is moving to somewhere like Thailand where your money can go farther.

 Do you want an easy life, or do you want to make something of yourself?